terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/standard-solution/README.md

 ## Before you begin

-Install a current version of the [IBM Secure Landing Zone VSI](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vsi) module.
+Install a current version of the [IBM Secure Landing Zone](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone) module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements